s1162276945/class-2018-rec/README.md

 >	Shuai Zhang, Lina Yao, Aixin Sun: Deep Learning based Recommender System: A Survey and New Perspectives.
 CoRR abs/1707.07435 (2017)

 ## Term Project: Recommendation on ...

+Given the following data collected from (a real-world application), implement a recommendation algorithm and sumbmit the recommendation for each user in the test data.

+**Training data**

+NOT YET DETERMINED

+**Test data**

+NOT YET DETERMINED

+**Evaluation metric**

+NOT YET DETERMINED